 Grooming and Training

 Leonbergers have thick, long coats.
 Grooming keeps them clean and prevents skin problems.
+For a detailed breakdown of brushing routines, shedding cycles, and professional grooming costs, see our Leonberger grooming guide.

 - Brushing at home daily is recommended